David Jason: Awards and nominations

-Jason has won a total of eighteen awards between 1986 and 2011.
-His hit comedy show, Only Fools and Horses won many awards.
-His crime drama, A Touch of Frost, has also won and been nominated numerous times.
+Jason won a total of eighteen awards between 1986 and 2011.
+His hit comedy show Only Fools and Horses won many awards.
+His crime drama A Touch of Frost has also won and been nominated numerous times.
 Porterhouse Blue, The Second Quest, All the King's Men and A Bit of a Do have won David Jason one award each.